 5. Blue cheese

 Nearly every cheese-producing country has its own famed variety of this pungent specimen: Roquefort (France), Cabrales (Spain), Gorgonzola (Italy), Stilton (England), Maytag (United States).
-They all share bluish-green moldy veining and an assertive, salty flavor, but each has its own distinct bite, depending on which animal's milk is used—cow, sheep, or goat.
-Try blue cheese in salads and omelets, or melted on a burger.
-Like many other varieties of cheese, 1 oz of blue cheese is a good source of protein and calcium.
+They all share bluish-green moldy veining and an assertive, salty flavor, but each has its own distinct bite, depending on which animal's milk is used: cow, sheep, or goat.
+Try blue cheese in salads and omelets, or melt it onto a burger.
+Like many other varieties of cheese, one ounce of blue cheese is a good source of protein and calcium.

-Cheddar refers to both the village in England where the cheese originated and the technique known as "cheddaring," which imparts a distinct dry texture.
+Cheddar refers to both the village in England where the cheese originated and a technique called cheddaring, which imparts a distinct dry texture.
 As the cheese ages, its flavor becomes quite sharp.
 Though cheddar cheese is made worldwide, English farmhouse cheddar is the most sought-after—it's delicious savored on its own.
-A good source of protein and calcium per 1 oz serving, cheddar pairs well with everything from apples and pears to crusty French bread and crackers—and is even great shredded in a Mexican blend and sprinkled on nachos.
+A good source of protein and calcium per one-ounce serving, cheddar pairs well with everything from apples and pears to crusty French bread and crackers—and is even great shredded in a Mexican blend and sprinkled on nachos.

 Gouda originated in the Netherlands and is now produced pretty much everywhere.
 Garden-variety Gouda is super mellow.
-If you find this too bland, aged varieties might be worth seeking out.
+If you find it too bland, aged varieties may be worth seeking out.
 Deep caramel in color, aged Gouda has hints of butterscotch and spice.
-A 1 oz serving of Gouda is a good source of protein and an excellent source of calcium.
+A one-ounce serving of Gouda is a good source f protein and an excellent source of calcium.

 You might know this Swiss cheese as the basis of fondue.
-Authentic Gruyère has the word "Switzerland" stamped on the rind.
+Authentic Gruyère has "Switzerland" stamped on the rind.
 Young Gruyère’s flavor is nutty and almost fruity; as it ages, it becomes more forceful and earthy.
-It’s an extremely versatile cheese that can be grated into salads, sliced with apples or pears, and melted into dishes like French onion soup.
-It’s a good source of protein and an excellent source of calcium, per 1 oz serving.
+This is an extremely versatile cheese that can be grated into salads, sliced with apples or pears, or melted into dishes like French onion soup.
+It’s a good source of protein and an excellent source of calcium per one-ounce serving.

-Mozzarella is a stretched cheese curd that originated in Italy and was first made with milk from Mediterranean buffaloes.
-While you can still find buffalo-based varieties (mozzarella di bufala), you’re more likely to see cow’s milk mozzarella at your local grocery store, or a blend of the two.
-Fresh mozzarella has a soft texture and creamy, mild flavor; it’s often sold packed in water or whey.
+Mozzarella is a stretched cheese curd that originated in Italy and was first made with milk from Mediterranean buffalo.
+While you can still find buffalo-based varieties (mozzarella di bufala), you’re more likely to see cow’s-milk mozzarella—or a blend of the two—at your local grocery store.
+Fresh mozzarella has a soft texture and a creamy, mild flavor; it’s often sold packed in water or whey.
 Low-moisture mozzarella is firmer and melts better than the fresh version, which is why it’s preferred for pizza.
-You can find this type as blocks, pre-shredded bags, or cheese sticks.
-A 1 oz serving of either type makes a good source of protein and calcium.
+You can find this type as blocks, in pre-shredded bags, or as cheese sticks.
+A one-ounce serving of either type makes a good source of protein and calcium.